 Natural Wood Accents

-First of all, avoid wood paneling – the look is just too dated and will overwhelm a room.
-Wainscoting is a great compromise that is always is style.
-Natural wood wainscoting looks great in a study, great room or even a bedroom.
+First of all, avoid wood paneling—the look is just too dated and will overwhelm a room.
+Wainscoting is a great compromise that is always in style.
+Natural wood wainscoting looks great in a study, great room, or even a bedroom.

 Rough-hewn wood flooring is almost a must for a rustic home interior.
 The warmth of a wide-planked wood floor layered with gorgeous, plush rugs is irresistible!
 Prices of real wood flooring got you down?
 Psst!
 You can find great deals on wood laminates that will fool even the most discerning eye!

 If you are blessed with high ceilings, consider rough wood ceiling beams to recreate the look of a rustic lodge.
 Oversized wood beams don’t come cheap, so try faux wood beams to cut material and labor costs.
-Polyurethane or extruded foam beams are lightweight, much easier to install and are a fraction of the price of real wood.
+Polyurethane or extruded foam beams are lightweight and much easier to install, and are a fraction of the price of real wood.
 I promise, I won’t tell a soul that it's not the real thing!